lucuma/Clay/clay/skeleton/README.md

 and all the templates will be processed and the result stored inside the `build` folder.

+## Not just for HTML

+Clay can automatically compiles Less, Sass, CleverCSS & CoffeeScript files.
+(Less and CoffeeScript has to be installed in node first).

 ## Templates

 The real power of Clay comes by using the Jinja2 template syntax.